 Our Mission

-Our mission is to do technically innovative research which helps produce human-centered trustworthy artificial intelligence.
+We do technically innovative research which helps produce human-centered trustworthy artificial intelligence.

 Our lab was founded in response to a surge of both academic and industrial interest in the fairness, transparency, privacy, robustness and interpretability of AI systems.
 In our research we aim to strengthen the trust of humans in Artificial Intelligence.
 To establish trust, an AI application must be verifiably designed to function in a manner that mitigates bias, ensures transparency and security, ensures data sovereignty, ensures non-discrimination and promotes societal and environmental well-being.